300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Dustin Hoffman movie The Graduate featured a soundtrack from which folk-rock duo?

-- What was the identify of Cliff Richard’s backing group through the 60s?
+- What was the title of Cliff Richard’s backing group throughout the 60s?

 - What number of UK quantity ones did Elvis Presley have within the 60s?